hyunhwan-jeong/SalmonTE/README.md

 ## Change Logs
-* Version 0.2: Support two different type of expressions with `--exprtype` option
+* Version 0.2: Support two different type of expressions with `--exprtype` option.
+Use `--exprtype=TPM` if you want to use TPM values for the statistical analysis.
+If you want to run differential expression analysis, then I highly recommend to use `--exprtype=count`.
+[Here is the nice answer why](https://support.bioconductor.org/p/98820/).

 ## What is SalmonTE?
 `SalmonTE` is an ultra-Fast and Scalable Quantification Pipeline of Transpose Element (TE) Abundances from Next Generation Sequencing Data.
 It comes with [Salmon](https://github.com/COMBINE-lab/salmon) which is a fast and accurate transcriptome quantification method.
 You can read the details of the pipeline and an example of real data study in [my recent publisehd paper in PSB 2018](http://www.worldscientific.com/doi/10.1142/9789813235533_0016).